nickylimjj/dotfiles/README.md

 #my personal customization documents

 .bash_aliases
     for bash terminal.
-Make sure to load to default profile .vimrc
+Make sure to `ln` and source in .bashrc .bash_prompt
-    customizing my vim
+    customizing style for bash terminal.
+Make sure to `ln` and source in .bashrc .vimrc
-cheatsheets/
+    customizing my vim.
+Make sure to `ln` cheatsheets/
     Collection of cheatsheets and documentations for quick reference documentation/